- Purchase the complete Expat Arrivals Austria Guide (PDF)

 Emergency contacts: 112

 Transport and driving: Like most of Europe, Austrians drive on the right-hand side of the road.
-The standard of road infrastructure in Austria is excellent but new arrivals may need to adjust to driving in winter when snow can make mountain passes difficult to navigate.
+The standard of road infrastructure in Austria is excellent.
+New arrivals may need to adjust to driving in winter when snow can make mountain passes difficult to navigate.
 Public transport throughout Austria is also very good, so those without a car shouldn't struggle.